tailhook/vagga/examples/tutorials/laravel/README.rst

     - !ComposerDependencies
     - !Sh umount /work/vendor

-Applications using Composer usually expect the ``vendor`` directory to be available at the project root, but vagga install composer dependencies under ``/usr/local/lib/composer``.
-To make it available to our application, we mount that directory into ``/work/vendor`` and ``umount`` after build.
+The ``composer.json`` created by Laravel has some post install hooks that expect the ``vendor`` directory to be available at the project root, but vagga installs composer dependencies under ``/usr/local/lib/composer``.
+To make it available to our application during the build, we mount that directory into ``/work/vendor`` and ``umount`` afterwards.

 To test if everything is ok, let's add a command to run our project: